Kushal-Chandar/nvim-config/README.md

 - refer to nvchad install docs to match all pre requisites

-## setup_windows.ps1
+## Setup Windows Script

 This PowerShell script adds a symbolic link pointing to the current directory to Neovim's Windows default path.
 Before generating a new symbolic link, it asks the user to confirm deletion of any folders or symbolic links with the same name that currently exist at the link path.

 ## Todo